Russia says Moscow and Crimea hit by Ukrainian drones while Russian forces bombard Ukraine’s south

 The Russian military denied that it targeted the Transfiguration Cathedral, claiming without offering evidence that it was likely struck by a Ukrainian air defense missile.
 Peskov on Monday echoed that claim, insisting without any evidence that the accusations against Russia “are an absolute lie.”

-In addition to those injured in the Odesa region, one civilian was wounded during the shelling of 24 towns and villages in the partially occupied Kherson region, while another was wounded in artillery fire close to the Zaporizhzhia nuclear power plant, Ukraine’s presidential office said.

-A 70-year-old woman was also reportedly wounded after FAB-250 guided aerial bombs were dropped on the village of Kucherivka in Ukraine’s Kharkiv region.

-Dasha Litvinova reported from Tallinn, Estonia.
-Yuras Karmanau contributed to this report from Tallinn, Estonia.
+Litvinova reported from Tallinn, Estonia.
+Associated Press writer Yuras Karmanau contributed to this report from Tallinn, Estonia.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine